 She adds that a bank would like to see a supply contract, a buying contract; “those are the transactions that banks are considering”.

-Nere is hopeful things will get better but admits the mining industry in Nigeria is a tough one to play in.
+Nere is hopeful things will get better, but admits that the mining industry in Nigeria is a tough one to play in.
 She highlights policy inconsistency and the reaction of mining communities to operators as two of the major challenges the industry faces.

 “The reason why the sector has struggled and even investors have issues is because the Nigerian ecosystem does not encourage long-term investment and perseverance to get anything,” Nere says.
 “Everybody wants money now.”